 During recruitment periods for BCCs, applicants are encouraged to visit the City website and apply for openings on various BCCs.
-The requirements for each BCC can be found in the Municipal Code or Council action creating the advisory body and will be reflected in the recruitment material - for example, some have a residency requirement.
+The requirements for each BCC can be found in the Municipal Code or City Council action creating the advisory body and will be reflected in the recruitment material - for example, some have a residency requirement.
 A physical address must be included on the application and proof of the address provided must be issued if requested.

 Once applications are received, the City Council determines which applicants to interview.
-The City Council will then vote to appoint members to serve on a BCC during a public City Council meeting.
-New appointments for complete terms are made in the Spring.
-Any needed replacement appointments for partial terms are made as necessary.
+Councilmembers will vote on whom to interview, getting twice the number of votes as there are openings.
+The top vote getters are interviewed.
+The number of candidates to interview varies based on the number of vacancies.